Can You Lose Custody of Your Child for Smoking Weed?

 How Marijuana Usage Can Affect Child Custody

-During a custody case involving marijuana usage, a judge will take into consideration:
+During a child custody case involving marijuana usage, a judge will take into consideration:

 • How often you smoke or ingest in front of your child